Great Reduction: The foreign dominions

 The reductions had major consequences in the Swedish foreign dominions.
-They affected both Swedes who had received fiefdoms and represented in the Swedish riksdag and native landowners in the dominions.
+They affected both Swedes who had received fiefdoms and were represented in the Swedish riksdag and native landowners in the dominions.
 The Swedish Crown demanded fiefdoms in the Baltic provinces that had been given before Swedish suzerainty.
 Some local nobles claimed that the Swedish Crown thereby ignored the local laws in the dominions.

 Especially in Livonia, an old feudal state in which all land since the establishment of the Teutonic Order had been in the hands of the nobility, the demands had profound consequences.
 Serfs on the reduced fiefdoms were now transferred to the Swedish Crown, which caused dissatisfaction among members of the Baltic German nobility and led, in particular, to Livonian nobleman, Johann Patkul (1660–1707) conspiring with Peter the Great (1672-1725) of Russia and Augustus the Strong of Saxony (1670–1733), to start the Great Northern War against Sweden.